-Spring is likely to be warmer than normal across most the US, NOAA says
+Spring is likely to be warmer than normal across most of the US, NOAA says

 There are many areas where the virus is spreading that are already dealing with well above average temperatures.
 Miami, for example, has had an average high temperature so far this month of 81.9 degrees Fahrenheit.

-Orlando, Tampa, and Fort Myers have also all have average high temperatures in the 80s for this month.
+Orlando, Tampa and Fort Myers have also all have average high temperatures in the 80s for this month.

 Then there is Australia, where the virus spread as the country was in summer and has continued to spread during the first month of autumn.